heptarch/heptarch.github.io/drafts/demon.md

 <b>A Unified Dynamical Theory of Gravitational and Electromagnetic Fields</b> <br>

-Maxwell's treatise of 1864 explains the mutual influence of charged or magnetised bodies by hypothesizing an electromagnetic field.
+Maxwell's treatise of 1864 explains the mutual influence of charged or magnetised bodies, without action at a distance, by hypothesizing an electromagnetic field.
-I posit a gravitational field to explain Newton's law of gravity without action at a distance.
+Analogously, I posit a gravitational field to explain Newton's law of gravity.
-By supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), this also furnishes a mechanism to unify gravity and electromagnetism...
+In addition, by supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), this furnishes a mechanism to unify gravity and electromagnetism...
 </font>
 </div>